- Pandemic survey and returning to classes

 School operations in the 2020‒21 school year

-- Guidelines for K-12 school settings set by Yukon's Chief Medical Officer of Health
+- Health and safety guidelines for K–12 school settings set by Yukon’s Chief Medical Officer of Health; and

 - In rural communities, Kindergarten to Grade 12 students will return to full-day, in-class instruction five days per week.